Lesson 2: Hello world

 Now we have a better idea of what Eleventy is and have the tools we need to get started, let’s make something that we can see in the browser.

-Next, we'll add one of the most important files for the project: the Eleventy configuration file.
+We'll start by adding one of the most important files for the project: the Eleventy configuration file.

 Create a new file in your eleventy-from-scratch folder called eleventy.config.js and add the following to it: